islandmagic/bb-link/README.md

 Some devices, like the Kenwood TH-D74 radio only support Bluetooth Classic serial profile. iOS devices only support Bluetooth Low Energy (BLE).
 They are not compatible and as such, you can't pair those devices together.
 This code provides a way to create an adapter that can interface a device that exposes a serial profile over Bluetooth Classic, to an iOS device via BLE.
 Its main purpose is to enable iOS app that supports AX.25 packet like RadioMail or APRS.fi to use the TNC built in the radio as a modem.

+For a detailed "how-to build" this adapter, watch this video: https://www.youtube.com/watch?v=xLze6qDOLww

 ## Hardware

 The adapter is based on the ESP32 microcontroller, which provides support for both Bluetooth Classic and Bluetooth Low Energy (BLE).
 There is specialized code tailored for the [TinyPICO](https://www.tinypico.com) development board, which serves as the standard implementation.
 This code can be altered to work with other ESP32-based boards as needed.